orions014/BreastCancerPredictorMLWebApp/README.md

 CSV data link : https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28original%29

 After opening the application run app.py python file.
-A web page will be opened from the browser where these input value below should be given.
+A web page  will be opened from the browser where these input value below should be given. or, you can past this link http://127.0.0.1:5000/

 1. Sample code number: id number
 2. Clump Thickness: 1 - 10